JosephKeenan82/atm-machine/README.md

 For **mvn clean install** I used jacoco code coverage plugin to ensure minimum % of code is covered and used docker-compose plugin to bring up mysql container for REST tests (uses docker-compose-mysql.yml).

-Test from the REST level to ensure outputs are as expected and consistent.
+Tested from the REST level to ensure outputs are as expected and consistent.
 Tests use **test.properties** to communicate with mysl container.
+Code coverage then ensure that lines and branches are reached by these tests.

+Did not add Atm class to mysql database as there is only one of these and it can be held in memory.

 -------------------------
 Known Issues
 -------------------------

 - Sometimes when running **docker-compose up** the database container has not fully come up and causes exceptions in the command line but once a retry has occurred it will stabilised.

+- There may be some "problems" highlighted in the pom for docker-compose-maven-plugin & maven-antrun-plugin but these can be safely ignored - they do not interfere with the application.